Arc de Triumph

 at school but his teacher was on rotating strike duty, so he had a

 holiday.
 His friend Max had his day off last week.
 I am not sure what

 the issues are for the teachers but strikes are a way of life in Paris,

 just something to cope with.

 Ray and I met Erica for lunch at a restaurant near her school.
 Lola's is deservedly popular.
 Nearly all the tables were taken by Parisiens enjoying one of their favourite pastimes, a good meal.
 It was nice to spend extra time with her now that she is working full time.

-A note about getting to and from Charles de Gaulle airport as we have tried almost all of them:
+A note about getting to and from Charles de Gaulle airport.
+We have tried almost all of them:

 You can get a private taxi at €90 plus or you can order a private car to take you directly to your hotel at €60.
 Make sure you reconfirm with a private car service the day before arriving.
 It takes at least one hour to get into the city, depending on traffic.